-"Conducting my research has been fun.
-I’ve travelled all around Europe, met experts in the field and worked in international labs.
-I’ve also been shortlisted for Young Lipid Scientist of the Year 2018 and given more talks about my research than I can remember!"
+"Conducting my research was great fun.
+I travelled all around Europe, met experts in the field and worked in international labs.
+I was also been shortlisted for Young Lipid Scientist of the Year 2018 and gave countless talks about my research."

 "One of the most memorable experiences was talking to 1000+ sixth form students about the ethical dilemmas of palm oil production!
-Throughout my entire life I’ve had a chronic fear of public speaking, so this was a massive turning point for me.
-I kept thinking that when I was doing my Biology A-Level I would have been very inspired to hear from a young, female scientist who is passionate about what they do.
+Throughout my entire life I’ve had a chronic fear of public speaking so this was a massive turning point for me.
+I kept thinking that I would have been very inspired to hear from a young, female scientist when I was in school.

-"I am a few months away from thesis submission and am incredibly proud of how far I have come.
+"I am incredibly proud of how far I have come.
 Not much phases me anymore.
 I have realised that public speaking isn’t actually that scary and that it’s okay to feel out of your comfort zone.
 The more time you spend out of your comfort zone, the bigger it becomes.

-"The highlight has to be getting my first research paper published.
-It is easy to doubt yourself and your work when you’re in the midst of it.
-Receiving an email to say your paper has been accepted is the ultimate validation of all your hard work.
-I’ve since published a further two papers, with more in submission but that first one will always be special."
+"The highlight was getting my first research paper published.
+It is easy to doubt yourself and your work when you’re in the midst of your PhD research but being published is the ultimate validation.
+I’ve since published several papers, but that first one will always be special."